GoogleCloudPlatform/psq/readme.md

     broadcast_q.enqueue(restart_apache_task)

+Broadcast queues provide an implementation of the solution described in [Reliable Task Scheduling on Google Compute Engine](https://cloud.google.com/solutions/reliable-task-scheduling-compute-engine).

-Note that broadcast queues do not currently support any form of storage and can't give return values.
+*Note*: broadcast queues do not currently support any form of storage and do not support return values.

 ## Retries